Scarborough and Pluto Train 2

 - reporting on the environmental performance of the project to NOPSEMA

-Woodside continues to consult with Traditional Custodians on the management of heritage in the area to support the development of a Cultural Heritage Management Plan.
-Following discovery of Australia's first subsea Indigenous artefacts in the waters off Murujuga in July 2020, Woodside has proactively sought to understand the potential heritage values of the submerged cultural landscape for the proposed Scarborough pipeline.
+Woodside continues to work with Traditional Custodians to identify, manage and protect heritage in the area to support the development of a Cultural Heritage Management Plan.
+Following discovery of Australia's first subsea Indigenous artefacts in the waters off Murujuga in July 2020, Woodside has proactively sought to understand the potential heritage values of the submerged cultural landscape for the Scarborough pipeline.
 Archaeological and ethnographic assessments have been undertaken to inform the potential for submerged Indigenous cultural heritage to exist in the Scarborough development footprint.
-The assessments have concluded there is a low likelihood of submerged heritage in the project footprint and no Aboriginal heritage sites were identified under the relevant legislation.
+The assessments have concluded there is a nil to low likelihood of submerged heritage in the project footprint and no Aboriginal heritage sites were identified under the relevant legislation.

 Scarborough Economic Impact